TOEFL 2026 Scoring: How to Get 25+ on Writing

 How is TOEFL Writing Scored in 2026?

-The TOEFL 2026 writing section uses two different scoring methods depending on the task type[1].
+The TOEFL 2026 writing section uses two different scoring methods depending on the task type[1], and since January 21, 2026 the combined result is reported as a 1.0-6.0 band in half-point increments[7] — the 0-30 writing score you see quoted across the web is the prior scale, still used to compare against older university requirements.
 Understanding both is crucial for maximizing your score.

 Scoring Methods by Task